-Landscaping is proposed around most of the project site, which includes substantial plantings along the street frontage and the parking area.
-The proposed perimeter landscaping throughout the TPM & CUP project sites will help enhance the visual character of the streetscape in a manner that is compatible with the local desert environment.
+Landscaping is proposed around most of the project site, which includes substantial plantings along the street frontage and in the parking areas with the implementation of the recommended Conditions of Approval.
+The proposed perimeter landscaping throughout the project site will help enhance the visual character of the streetscape in a manner that is compatible with the local desert environment.
 Landscaping has been designed to balance aesthetic, water use and security objectives.
-The proposed landscaping will consist of Date Palms, Palo Verde, California Fan Palms, along with low level plantings and wrought iron fencing to visually enhance, protect and blend the cultivation facility into its surroundings while also promoting visibility by law enforcement vehicles from the street.
+The proposed landscaping will consist of Blue Palo Verde and Hybrid Palms, along with low level plantings, and wrought iron fencing to visually enhance, protect and blend the cultivation facility into its surroundings while also promoting visibility by law enforcement vehicles from the street.